News

 In accordance with the Aboriginal Employment Preference Policy of the Canadian Human Rights Commission, if all qualifications are equal, preference will be given to persons of Aboriginal ancestry and if a Wasoqopa’q First Nation Band member.

-Deadline to Apply: May 15, 2025
+Deadline to Apply: July 4, 2025

 Wasoqopa’q First Nation is committed to fostering a safe workplace that provides an equitable, diverse and inclusive environment, where employees are treated professionally and with dignity and respect.
 We value the contributions that each person brings, and are committed to ensuring equal opportunity and participation as part of the WFN team.